vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

    random error will be introduced in a random position for the chosen percent of packets.

-.. cfgcmd:: set traffic-policy network-emulator <policy-name> packet-loss
+.. cfgcmd:: set qos policy network-emulator <policy-name> loss
    <percent>

    Use this command to emulate packet-loss conditions in a Network Emulator policy.
 Set the policy name and the percentage of loss packets your traffic will suffer.

-.. cfgcmd:: set traffic-policy network-emulator <policy-name> packet-reordering
+.. cfgcmd:: set traffic-policy network-emulator <policy-name> reordering
    <percent>

    Use this command to emulate packet-reordering conditions in a Network